acme.sh vs Sectigo (Comodo)

 | Starting price | Free✓ | From €20/mo |

-| Best for | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python | Web agencies and hosting companies who want affordable OV/EV SSL certificates for client sites |
+| Best for | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. | Web agencies and hosting companies who want affordable OV/EV SSL certificates for client sites |

 | Tags | ||